OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 drwxrwx--x u0_a65   u0_a65            2016-01-10 09:44 shared_prefs
 ```

-* **cache**: This location used to cache app data on runtime including WebView caches.
+* **cache**: This location is used to cache app data on runtime including WebView caches.
-* **code_cache**: TBD
+* **code_cache**: **ToDO**
-* **databases**: This folder stores sqlite database files generated by the app at runtime, e.g. to store user data
+* **databases**: This folder stores sqlite database files generated by the app at runtime, e.g. to store user data.
 * **files**: This folder is used to store files that are created in the App when using the internal storage.
 * **lib**: This folder used to store native libraries written in C/C++.
 These libraries can have file extension as .so, .dll (x86 support).
 The folder contains subfolders for the platforms the app has native libraries for:
-   * armeabi: compiled code for all ARM based processors only
+   * armeabi: Compiled code for all ARM based processors only
-   * armeabi-v7a: compiled code for all ARMv7 and above based processors only
+   * armeabi-v7a: Compiled code for all ARMv7 and above based processors only
-   * arm64-v8a: compiled code for all ARMv8 arm64 and above based processors only
+   * arm64-v8a: Compiled code for all ARMv8 arm64 and above based processors only
-   * x86: compiled code for x86 processors only
+   * x86: Compiled code for x86 processors only
-   * x86_64: compiled code for x86_64 processors only
+   * x86_64: Compiled code for x86_64 processors only
-   * mips: compiled code for MIPS processors only
+   * mips: Compiled code for MIPS processors only
 * **shared_prefs**: This folder is used to store the preference file generated by an app at runtime to save current state of the app including data, configuration, session, etc. The file format is XML.

 #### APK Structure

 An app on Android is a file with the extension .apk.
-This file is a signed zip-file which contains different files for the bytecode, assets, etc. When unzipped the following directory structure can be identified:
+This file is a signed zip-file which contains different files for the bytecode, assets, etc. When unzipped the following directory structure can usually be identified:

 ```bash
 $ unzip base.apk